Can you imagine being amazing? I’d love to be. Amazing things are the best:

 Here’s Desmond’s Facebook post from Wednesday:

 “Back to School fashion show/protest to show how ridiculous our level of gun violence is with back to school fashions reflecting our culture.
 Never again.
 Gays Against Guns”

 “Repost from Gays Against Guns – THANK YOU to Desmond is Amazing and Susan Sarandon for participating in and supporting today’s action!
 And a special thanks to ALL of the participants, student and otherwise, and the organizers!!!
 We had students doing a Back to School fashion show/protest to show how ridiculous our level of gun violence is with back to school fashions reflecting our culture.”

-Here’s a description of Gays Against Guns — otherwise known as GAG — from their website:
+Here’s a description from the Gays Against Guns (GAG) website: